hdavis44/english_flashcards/README.md

 # Project for English flashcard homework assistance

-This repository contains api.py, the main backend code.
+This repository contains fast/api.py, the main backend code file.

 To run and test the api:
 - clone the repo